open-contracting-extensions/ocds_participationFee_extension/README.md

 ## Usage notes

-In some cases, a fee may be levied for 'official copies' of procurement documents (although copies may also be available freely online), and bidders required to prove they have paid for an official copy of the documents as part of their submission.
+In some cases, a fee can be levied for 'official copies' of procurement documents (although copies can also be available freely online), and bidders might be required to prove that they have paid for an official copy of the documents as part of their submission.
 In this case, the fee should be modelled as a **submission** fee, as submission is only possible when this document access fee has been paid.

 ## Issues

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.

 ## Changelog

+### Unreleased

+* Add `id` field to example in readme
+* Fix description of `ParticipationFee.type` field
+* Merge and reconcile field and code descriptions with schema and codelist
+* Remove indication of fields as "optional"
+* Use non-normative keywords where appropriate

 ### v1.1.4